-Yassamin Ansari is the youngest woman ever elected in Phoenix City Council history and the first Iranian-American elected to public office in the state of Arizona.
-She represents one of the most diverse districts in the fifth-largest and fastest-growing city in the United States.
+Yassamin Ansari currently serves as the Vice Mayor of Phoenix, Arizona.
+She is the youngest woman ever elected in Phoenix City Council history and the first Iranian American elected to public office in the state of Arizona.
+Vice Mayor Ansari represents one of the most diverse districts in the fifth largest and fastest-growing city in the United States.

 City of Phoenix, Council Office